 Races between the city and the countryside

 There’s nothing like the fine weather to get (back) in training for a road race or two!
-Race enthusiasts can train on one of the numerous outdoor tracks in the lush settings of the different Geneva sports centres.
-And for anyone tempted by the idea of a competitive race or keen to enjoy the sight of thousands of athletes stepping up the pace, May is when the Geneva Marathon takes place!
+For racing enthusiasts, several races are organised in the Canton.
+They also can train on one of the numerous outdoor tracks in the lush settings of the different Geneva sports centres.

-Come and applaud the talented competitors at the Banque Eric Sturdza Geneva Open.
-The most important tennis tournament in western Switzerland is held in May at the Geneva Eaux-Vives Tennis Club.
-The ambassador of the tournament, Stan Wawrinka, is usually on hand.
+Come and applaud the talented competitors at the Gonet Geneva Open.
+This most important tennis tournament in western Switzerland is held from 20 to 27 May 2023 at the Geneva Eaux-Vives Tennis Club and has already hosted players of the caliber of Rodger Federer, Stan Wawrinka, Alexander Zverev or Grigor Dimitrov.

 Take a walk between heritage and Mother Nature